ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 - Opinions on cadence/ceremonies (Agile, Kanban, retrospectives)
 - Opinions on technical documentation/specification requirements
-- Opinions on how to use the ticketing system (What s an epic?
+- Opinions on how to use the ticketing system (What's an epic?
 Do we use story points?)
 - Any metrics the team as a whole cares about (Are you measuring cycle time?)
 - How are production incidents handled (PagerDuty?
 RCA documents?)
 - How new technology gets incorporated into the stack